IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 }
 ```

-The output prints really slow, so I'll do the same thing as last year and change the print function to sleep 0 milliseconds.
+The output prints really slowly, so I'll do the same thing as last year and change the print function to sleep for 0 milliseconds.

 ```c
 void slowPrint(char* param_1) {